intojhanurag/Canva/README.md

 - **Python**: For implementing the core AI models and backend functionality.
 - **TensorFlow**: For deep learning models that power intelligent design features.
-- **Flask**: To serve the application and interact with users through APIs.
-- **HTML, CSS, JavaScript**: For building a responsive and interactive frontend.
 - **Jupyter Notebooks**: For developing and testing machine learning algorithms.

 ---